FiltersShow / Hide

 Phillip Henry & Hannah Martin tour dates

-Glasgow born but residing in Bristol, Paul Tierney, better known as Lonely Tourist, delivers a delicious blend of folk and skiffle with a hint of country.
+Lonely Tourist delivers a 'beard pop' and 'pub-step' like a greyhound out the traps.
 The tunes are largely upbeat and joyous, despite the sometimes bleak subject matter.
 Imagine Malcolm Middleton taking a happy pill, and this might be the result.

 "Put simply to the uninitiated we’re watching Johnny Cash with the broadest Scottish accent" - Bristol 24-7